XEUNO-AM

 XEUNO-AM is a radio station on 1120 AM in Guadalajara, Jalisco, Mexico.
-It is owned by Grupo Radio Centro and operated by Grupo Acustik, broadcasting as Arre en Acustik.
+It is owned by Grupo Acustik.

 History

 XEVMC-AM received its concession on February 11, 1963.
 It was owned by and named for Víctor Manuel Chávez y Chávez.
 In 1967, Chávez y Chávez sold to Radio Difusora de Jalisco, S.A., and the station was rechristened XEUNO-AM.

 In 1984, Difusora Central de México bought XEUNO.
 PRAM, initially a concessionaire for Radiorama, acquired the station in 1992.
 Around that time, the station aired the English classics format "Universal", then heard in Mexico City on XEQR-FM.

 In 2015, Organización PRAM was replaced by Radio Emisora XHSP-FM as the concessionaire as part of a restructuring of the stations then owned by Grupo Radio México.
 GRM merged with corporate cousin Grupo Radio Centro in 2016.

 On September 2, 2019, Radio 1 changed to Acustik Radio with a regional Mexican format.
 That same day, Acustik began programming two other former Radio Centro AM stations, XEJP-AM in Mexico City and XEMN-AM in Monterrey.